SSH Private Key Buildpack

-This buildpack is especially useful when your application need to access a private gem or a private npm module.
+This buildpack is especially useful when your application needs to access a private gem or a private npm module.
+It makes the SSH key available during the build phase.
+The SSH key will not be available during the execution phase.

 This buildpack is designed to be used in conjunction with one or more additional buildpacks, thanks to the multi buildpack.